tne-lab/LSL-inlet/README.md

 A simple plugin to recieve from one LSL EEG and one LSL Markers stream on the network.

 ## Usage
-Note that an EEG stream must be present on the network, otherwise the plugin will hang.
+Note that an EEG and marker stream must be present on the network, otherwise the plugin will hang.
 This is a downfall of the lsl api that I couldn't find a workaround for.

 ### Windows
 This is currently built for windows only.
 I believe you can download the latest lsl libraries for your system, put them in the libs folder and update the CMakeLists accordingly.
 Contact @markschatza for assistance.